 Form ground beef in to a large patty.
 Place the ground beef on to the grill, cover and allow the meat to smoke for 30-45 minutes until cooked through.

 Remove ground beef from the smoker or grill and set aside.
 Add additional charcoal to the grill and allow it to preheat to medium-high heat, approximately 350 degrees.
 Place a large pot on the grill and preheat canola oil.
 Add onions and garlic and cook for approximately 10 minutes until onions have softened.

 Add ground beef and break apart with a large spoon.
-Add chili powder, cumin, oregano, smoked paprika, salt, chipotle powder, tomato sauce, diced tomatoes and beef broth to the pot.
+Add chili powder, cumin, oregano, smoked paprika, salt, chipotle powder, tomato sauce, diced tomatoes, coffee, and beef broth to the pot.
 Close the bottom vents on the grill to 2/3 and allow the chili mixture to simmer uncovered for 1 hour.

 Add the beans and masa harina flour, stir well and cook for an additional 10 minutes.
 Remove the chili from the grill and serve immediately along with your favorite garnishes.